pm2-hive/pm2-mongodb/README.md

 *   `password` (Defaults to `none`) used for authentication
 *   `authDB` (Defaults to `none`) used for authentication
 *   `refresh_rate` (Defaults to `5000` in ms): Control the refresh rate of the worker

+#### How to set these values ?

+ After having installed the module you have to type :
+`pm2 set pm2-mongodb: `

+e.g:
+- `pm2 set pm2-mongodb:workerInterval 5` (every 5 seconds)
+- `pm2 set pm2-mongodb:ip 42.42.42.42` (ip of my redis server)
+- `pm2 set pm2-mongodb:pwd "bestpasswd"` (the password will be used to connect to redis)

 ## Uninstall